Colonoscopy in Singapore: Screening, Surgery, and Costs

 - Reactions to Sedation: Some individuals may experience nausea or other side effects.

-Polypectomy is generally safe.
+A polypectomy is generally safe.
 However, it is associated with an overall risk of 1% including thermal injury due to electrocautery, perforation and post polypectomy bleeding.
-Some of the risk include the use of antiplatelet agents and anticoagulation therapy such as warfarin and also depending on the size of the polyps.
+Some of the risks include the use of antiplatelet agents and anticoagulation therapy, such as warfarin, and also depending on the size of the polyps.

 Your doctor will advise you to observe for signs of bleeding, severe abdominal pain or fever.
 If these happen, it is important to contact the clinic immediately.

-- A colonoscopy is a hospital procedure;it is covered under most hospitalization plans.
+- A colonoscopy is a hospital procedure; it is covered under most hospitalisation plans.

 - The procedure is also Medisave deductible.
-Most of the companies’ health benefits and private health insurances cover the cost of the procedure, which may extend to the private hospitals.
+Most companies’ health benefits and private health insurances cover the cost of the procedure, which may extend to private hospitals.

-- The fee benchmarks on the procedure done in different hospitals can be found in the website of Ministry of Health Singapore.
+- The fee benchmarks for the procedure done in different hospitals can be found on the website of the Ministry of Health Singapore.

-- Before the endoscopic procedure, a detailed financial counselling will be done to help the patients understand the cost breakdown in the preferred hospital.
+- Before the procedure, a detailed financial counselling will be done to help the patients understand the cost breakdown at the preferred hospital.

 - Patients should also check with their insurance provider on the updated policy regulations before the procedure.